shabin5785/Golang_notes/Go_3.md

 complex the control flow.
 The rig ht place for a defer statement that releases a res ource is immediately after the res ource has been successf ully acquired.

+-Go’s typ e system catches many mistakes at compile time, but others, like an out-of-b ounds ar ray access or nil pointer dereference, require checks at run time.
+When the Go runtime detec ts these mistakes, it **panics**

+-During a typic al panic, normal exec ution stops, all defer red function cal ls in that goroutine are exec uted, and the program crashes with a log message.
+This log message includes the panic value, which is usually an error message of some sort, and, for each goroutine, a stack trace showing the stack of function cal ls that were active at the time of the panic.
+This log message often has enough informat ion to diagnos e the root cause of the problem without running the prog ram again, so it should always be include d in a bug rep ort about a panicking program.

+.